Skip to main content

 9. Communicate immediately with your practicum course professor if you have questions or concerns.

-If you have any questions about these policies, please contact one of our Co-Directors of our Undergraduate Program, Chris Halter or Luz Chung.
+If you have any questions about these policies, please contact our Department Chair, Megan Hopkins.

 How to Declare the Minor